This example shows you how to generate and build a standalone ROS node from a Simulink model.

 A Ubuntu Linux system with ROS and an SSH server installed is necessary for building and running the generated C++ code.
 You can use your own Ubuntu ROS system, or you can use the Linux virtual machine used for Robotics System Toolbox™ examples (see Get Started with Gazebo and a Simulated TurtleBot for instructions).

-In this task, you configure a model to generate C++ code for a standalone ROS node.
-The model is the proportional controller introduced in the Feedback Control of a ROS-enabled Robot example.
+Configure a model to generate C++ code for a standalone ROS node.
+The model is the proportional controller introduced in the Feedback Control of a ROS-Enabled Robot example.